• Skip to primary navigation

 a close up bowl of moroccan lentil soup with two spoons on the right

 Now, if you want to be 100% authentic, then you need to use dry chickpeas that have been soaked overnight.
 The cooking time will be longer though.
-For this recipe, I was in a bit of a hurry, so I used canned chickpeas.
+For this recipe, as a shortcut, I use canned chickpeas.
 Make sure you drain and rinse them.
 For the lentils, I did use dry lentils because they don't take too long to cook.
+To properly make this vegetarian, omit the chicken stock I use in the recipe.
+I’m not vegetarian which is why I opted to use it, but you can replace the chicken stock with some extra vegetable stock or just water.

 Both chickpeas and lentils have been around for millennia.
 Chickpeas have been cultivated since around 3,000 B.C.
 Like many of the foods we know today, they originated in the Fertile Crescent.
 From there they spread to India, Africa, and Egypt.
 Eventually they made their way to Europe where they were a favorite of the ancient Roman diet.
 In modern times, chickpeas are most consumed in India, Pakistan, and Myanmar.
 India is a largely vegetarian country, so eating beans and legumes is very common.